Basic Guinea Pig Care

 Prevention of heat stroke involves providing adequate shade and proper ventilation.
 In addition, a cool misting of water and/or a fan operating over a container of ice can be directed toward the pet's cage.
 If indoors, air conditioning during the heat of the summer provides the best relief.

 Pneumonia is one of the most common bacterial diseases of the pet guinea pig.
 Respiratory infections are caused by a number of viral and bacterial agents including Streptococcal pneumoniae, Bordetella bronchiseptica, and a gram-positive diplococcus .
 Many of the disease causing organisms inhabit the respiratory tracts of clinically normal guinea pigs.
 Conditions of stress, inadequate diet, and improper husbandry will often predispose a pet to an opportunistic infection with one or more of these agents.
-Symptoms of pneumonia may include dyspnea (difficulty breathing), discharge from the nose and eyes, lethargy, and inappetance.
+Symptoms of pneumonia may include dyspnea (difficulty breathing), discharge from the nose and eyes, lethargy, and inappetence.
 In some cases, sudden death will occur without any of these signs.

 Occasionally, middle or inner ear infections accompany respiratory disease in guinea pigs.
 Additional symptoms in these cases include incoordination, torticollis (twisting of the neck), circling to one side, and rolling.

 Veterinary consultation should be sought when a guinea pig exhibits any of the above symptoms.
 A bacterial culture with antibiotic sensitivity of the throat or nasal discharge will assist in the selection of an appropriate antibiotic.
 Aggressive antibiotic therapy in addition to supportive care of the patient may be necessary to get the condition under control.
-Unfortunately, even though elimination of the symptoms may be possible with appropriate therapy, erratication of the causative bacteria is not.
+Unfortunately, even though elimination of the symptoms may be possible with appropriate therapy, eradication of the causative bacteria is not.

 Scurvy (Vitamin C Deficiency)